Check out our Peanut-free, Preschool Halloween Party

 But not anymore.

-The site of a peanut makes my heart skip a beat and the thought of hidden peanut content sends me on high alert due to Grey's peanut allergy.
+The site of a peanut makes my heart skip a beat and the thought of hidden peanut content sends me on high alert due to our preschooler's peanut allergy.

 ADIOIS peanut products.